BillyOkoth/react_redux_hooks/README.md

 # Redux Crash Course

-> Code from the "Redux Crash Course With React" video.
-Simple implementation of Redux using a couple React components.
+>Implementation of Redux and Hooks in React
+>Functionality was main concern not style

 ## Quick Start